dxAdam/Kernel_Development/virtual_memory/README.md

 ### project:

 The goal of this project is to implement a four-level page table in the Linux kernel to be used with Ubuntu 18.
-This involves building the page table data structure, managing a memory map made from kernel style linked lists, translating virtual addresses to physical addresses (and vice versa), correctly freeing pages as they are no longer needed, and more.
+This involves building the page table data structure, managing a memory map made from a kernel style linked list, translating virtual addresses to physical addresses (and vice versa), correctly freeing pages as they are no longer needed, and more.
 The supplied project framework takes a block of memory offline and makes it available to our module to allocate from.

 The code we wrote is located in on_demand.c and user/test.c.